 - streamlines contract authoring to minimize the use of internal resources.

-- integrates with ERP, CRM, and more.
+- integrates and connects with ERP, CRM, and more.